no one deals like we do!

 Further on, an iridescent purple gallinule walked across green lily pads like stepping stones.
 Using its red and yellow beak, it plucked an insect from under a leaf.

-We could've spent the whole morning here, but other trails beckoned.
+We could have spent the whole morning here, but other trails beckoned.
 The trees on the nearby Gumbo Limbo Trail are also called "tourist" trees, because their red bark peels like a visitor's sunburn.
-Here too, are lush ferns and descriptively-named clamshell, mules-ear and spread-eagle orchids.
+Here too, are lush ferns and descriptively named clamshell, mules-ear and spread-eagle orchids.

-Sawgrass is the most common vegetation in the park.
+Sawgrass is the most common vegetation in Everglades National Park.
 On the Pahayokee Trail, an observation tower offers panoramic views of the "river of grass."
 The 81-kilometre-wide swath of golden sedge ripples like prairie wheat.
 Shallow water, below it, slowly seeps southward 160 kilometres, from Lake Okeechobee to the Gulf of Mexico.

-For a different environment, we hiked along the Mahogany Hammock Trail.
+For a different Everglades environment, we hiked along the Mahogany Hammock Trail.
 (A hammock is an elevated island of hardwood trees.)
-In the shady, jungle-like thicket, we viewed the largest mahogany tree in the U.S. — measuring four metres in circumference.
+In the shady, jungle-like thicket, we viewed the largest mahogany tree in the USA, measuring four metres in circumference.

 Rhythmic tapping drew our attention to a red-bellied woodpecker drilling a hole in a royal palm.
 A squawk led our eyes to a gumbo limbo tree, where a red-shouldered hawk devoured a rodent.

-Flamingo Marina rents skiffs, canoes, kayaks, fishing poles and bicycles.
-Just after sunrise, we cycled to Eco Pond.
-From the viewing platform, we watched a little green heron cleverly bait minnows with feathers and seeds.
+Along the half-mile (800-meter) Eco Pond trail, we watched a little green heron cleverly bait minnows with feathers and seeds.

 A snowy egret stalked fish.
 Above, wing beats of great blue herons penetrated the sultry air, as their 'S'-curved necks and bodies made black silhouettes against the tangerine sky.

-Back at the marina, we joined Rob Parenti aboard the Bald Eagle for his guided 75-minute tour of Florida Bay.
-"Most people think that the Everglades is only freshwater marsh," he said.
+We took a backcountry boat cruise with Rob Parenti.
+"Most people think that the Everglades has only freshwater marsh," he said.
 "But that's only one-third of the park."

 Another third is mangrove forest and brackish water, which you'll see around Everglades City.
 The final third is the salt water and 130 islands of Florida Bay."